Sociology

 Introduction

-This proposal is anchored to analyse the role played by health education in reducing obesity in children aged between four to ten years.
-Health education encompasses a variety of factors including communication skills, cultural/social influence, decision-making ability, and so on but is not limited to functional health literacy.
-Demonstration of the relationship between childhood obesity and health education has been provided in several empirical studies (better health, the increased participation rate in school, reduced obesity among others) among children.
+This proposal is anchored in analysing the role played by health education in reducing obesity in children aged between four and ten years.
+Health education encompasses a variety of factors, including communication skills, cultural/social influence, decision-making ability, and so on, but is not limited to functional health literacy.
+Demonstration of the relationship between childhood obesity and health education has been provided in several empirical studies (better health, the increased participation rate in school, and reduced obesity, among others) among children.
 However, this protocol will demonstrate the rationale for the study and outline the aim and objectives of the investigation.
 In preparing this proposal, a methodical approach has been followed to clarify the inclusion and exclusion of the findings.
-To assist in the execution of database search, the PICO format has been used as some sources have been searched to find relevant articles.
+To assist in the execution of the database search, the PICO format was used, as some sources were searched for relevant articles.
 Chosen articles have been critically appraised to find relevant and emerging themes.
 Finally, the events discussed in this proposal will be concluded along with the researcher’s recommendations.

 Chapter 1.